rclone/rclone/docs/content/filtering.md

 ## How filter rules are applied to files

-Rclone path / file name filters are made up of one or more of the following flags:
+Rclone path/file name filters are made up of one or more of the following flags:

   * `--include`
   * `--include-from`